The Hike before the Hike: 6 NY/NJ Hiking Trails Accessible by Public Transportation

 Additional Tips & Resources:

 Weekend Crowds: If you’re solo and new to hiking, having some people around can help you stay on trail.
-But if you prefer quiet, aim to start at 8–10am.
+But if you prefer quiet, aim to start around 7–9am.

 Pack smart: Bring enough water for both the commute and the trail.
 Pack light, but don’t skip essentials.